Skip to content

 • One of the versions, henceforth known as the paper version, exists in a snap set in three sheets.
 In the paper version, the certificate is filled out by the exporter or his representative and issued by Customs.

-• The other and new version, henceforth known as the electronic version, was introduced on 2 April 2020 and allows the exporter or his representative to fill in the certificate in the governmental portal Altinn.
+• The other and new version, henceforth known as the electronic version, allows the exporter or his representative to fill in the certificate in the governmental portal Altinn.
 The electronic version is not available for private persons.

 Until further notice, Norwegian Customs offer both versions in parallel.
-EUR-MED is only offered in paper version.
+EUR-MED is only offered in paper version and will be removed during 2025.

 Electronic EUR.1